-Both the Complainant and Respondent have a right to seek a review of the Hearing Officer's decision with regard to a finding of responsibility or non-responsibility and/or the imposed sanctions.
+Both the Complainant and the Respondent may seek a review of a dismissal of a Formal Complaint or the Hearing Officer's decision with regard to a finding of responsibility or non- responsibility and/or imposed sanctions.
 Appeals must be submitted to the appropriate Appeals Officer as outlined below:

-• Student Appeals are submitted to the VP of Student Affairs or his or her designee.

-• Staff Appeals are submitted to the relevant Vice President or his or her designee.

-• Faculty Appeals are submitted to the Provost or his or her designee.
+- Student Appeals are submitted to the VP of Student Affairs or his or her designee. - Staff Appeals are submitted to the relevant Vice President or his or her designee. - Faculty Appeals are submitted to the Provost or his or her designee.

-The Complainant and Respondent have the right to appeal the Hearing Officer's final determination of responsibility and/or the resulting disciplinary sanction(s) solely on the following grounds:
+The Complainant and Respondent have the right to appeal solely on the following grounds:

-• The existence of a procedural irregularity that materially affected the Hearing Officer's decision and/or recommended sanctions;

-• The existence of new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome;

-• The Title IX Coordinator, Investigator, or Hearing Officer had a conflict of interest or bias that affected the outcome; and/or

-• The recommended sanction(s) is too severe or too lenient.
+- The existence of a procedural irregularity that materially affected the outcome of the matter; - The existence of new evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made that could affect the outcome; - The Title IX Coordinator or designee, Investigator, or Hearing Officer had a conflict of interest or bias that affected the outcome of the matter; and/or - The recommended sanction(s) is too severe or lenient.

-In any request for an appeal, the burden of proof lies with the party requesting the appeal, because the Hearing Officer's decision will be presumed to have been decided reasonably and appropriately.
+In any request for an appeal, the burden of proof lies with the party requesting the appeal, because the Title IX Coordinator or designee and/or the Hearing Officer's decision will be presumed to have been decided reasonably and appropriately.
 Appeals are not intended to be a rehearing of the matter.
 The scope of the appeal will be limited only to the permissible grounds outlined above that have been accepted for review.
 In most cases, appeals are confined to a review of the written documentation or record of the original hearing and pertinent documentation regarding the grounds for appeal.
-The Appeals Officer may speak to the Investigator, the Hearing Officer, or the parties, as appropriate.
-The Appeals Officer will defer to the original Hearing Officer's decision, making changes to the Hearing Officer's findings only where there is clear error.
+The Appeals Officer may speak to the Title IX Coordinator or designee, Investigator, the Hearing Officer, or the parties, as appropriate.
+The Appeals Officer will defer to the original decision by the Title IX

+Coordinator or designee or Hearing Officer, making changes to the findings only where there is clear error.

-Written requests for appeal must be submitted within three (3) business days following delivery of the notice of the outcome.
+Written requests for appeal must be submitted within three (3) business days following delivery of the notice of the dismissal and/or outcome.
 Each party may respond in writing to any appeal submitted by the other party.
 Written responses must be submitted within three (3) business days following delivery of the notice of the written appeal.
 Written requests for appeal submitted by one party will be shared with the other party.